jared-richard-clarke/pratt-parser/README.md

 # Pratt Parser

-I'm building a Pratt Parser for arithmetic and symbolic expressions.
+I built a Pratt Parser for arithmetic and symbolic expressions.
-This parser inputs a string and outputs an abstract syntax tree.
+The parser inputs a string and outputs an abstract syntax tree.
 Robust error handling is a priority, so extra-textual information is provided, both in the abstract syntax tree and in error messaging.